paul-rogers/druid/docs/catalog/datasource.md

 Datasources are collections of segments.
 The Druid catalog (also called the Druid metadata store) provides both _physical_ and _logical_ infrormation about datasources.
-The physical information describes existing segments: their columns, there load status and so on.
-The logical information describes how you'd like the data source to be shaped, even if no segment yet exist for that datasource.
+The physical information describes existing segments: their columns, load status and so on.
+The logical information describes how you'd like the data source to be shaped, even if no segments yet exist for that datasource.

 With logical table metadata, you can define a table (datasource) before any data is loaded.
-Once the logical table definition exist, you can immediately query your datasource, though, of course, it will contain zero rows.
-Further, with a logical definition, the table will appear in Druid's system tables so that applications can learn about the table.
+Once the logical table definition exists, you can immediately query your datasource, though, of course, it will contain zero rows.
+Further, the table will appear in Druid's system tables so that applications can learn about the table.

 ## Creating a New Datasource

-You can create a datasource directly via ingestion even if no metadata already exist for that datasource.
+You can create a datasource directly via ingestion even if no metadata already exists for that datasource.
 As described in the introduction, this can be handy to learn Druid, or to prototype a new application.

 When you create a datasource for a production system, it is best to start by